-Classifies pages using a machine-learning based text classifier (SVM, Random Forest) trained using ACHE's build-Model command.
-Current classifier implementation uses the library Weka.
+Classifies pages using a machine-learning based text classifier (SVM, Random Forest) trained using ACHE's buildModel command.
+Smile page classifiers can be built automatically by training a model using the command ache buildModel, as detailed in the next sub-section.
+You can also run ache help buildModel to see more options available.